2025 British Grand Prix: Race report

 The race returned to green flag running on lap 7, with leader Verstappen immediately struggling due to his low downforce setup and overheating intermediate tyres.
 After applying pressure for several corners, Piastri was able to take the lead from Verstappen entering Stowe corner on lap 8.
-By lap 11, the rain was intensifying once more, and drivers running on the slick tyres quickly pitted to switch back to the intermediate compound.
+By lap 11 the rain was intensifying once more, and drivers running on the slick tyres quickly pitted to switch back to the intermediate compound.
 Piastri's teammate, third-placed Lando Norris, had by now caught Verstappen, and promptly took second when the Dutchman ran off the track at Chapel.
-However, the entire top seven pitted for new intermediate tyres at the end of the lap, allowing Verstappen to pass Norris again by having his Red Bull crew perform a faster pit stop that Norris's McLaren crew, who were disadvantaged by having to perform a pitstop for Piastri immediately before servicing Norris.
-With drivers now struggling to stay on track even with intermediate tyres, on lap 14 the safety car was deployed due to poor visibility caused by spray.
+However, the entire top seven pitted for new intermediate tyres at the end of the lap, allowing Verstappen to pass Norris again by having his Red Bull crew perform a faster pit stop than Norris' McLaren crew, who were disadvantaged by having to perform a pitstop for Piastri immediately before servicing Norris.
+With drivers now struggling to stay on track even with intermediate tyres, the safety car was deployed on lap 14 due to poor visibility caused by spray.
 The top ten at this time were: Piastri, Verstappen, Norris, Stroll, Nico Hülkenberg of Sauber, Pierre Gasly of Alpine, Ocon, who was yet to pit, Lewis Hamilton of Ferrari, Russell and Fernando Alonso of Aston Martin.
 Stroll and Hülkenberg had both moved up the order as a result of anticipating the increased rain and stopping early.
 The safety car came in at the end of lap 17, with Russell immediately passing Hamilton for eighth at Abbey, only for Hamilton to pass Russell around the outside at Village seconds later while both drivers were in the process of overtaking Ocon.
 Hadjar, who was running in 16th, misjudged his speed entering Copse, causing him to drive into the back of Antonelli.
 The contact caused Hadjar to spin into the barrier and crash heavily, leading to another safety car deployment.

-During the second safety car, Ocon pitted for new intermediates, returning to the track 16th and last.
+During the second safety car period Ocon pitted for new intermediates, returning to the track in 16th and last.
 Antonelli also pitted and, while he initially returned to the track, would retire due to damage sustained in the collision with Hadjar.
 The safety car came in at the end of lap 21.
 While preparing to lead the restart, Piastri braked heavily to the point where he was briefly overtaken by Verstappen; Piastri was given a ten-second time penalty for "erratic" braking.
-As Piastri then sped up and led the field through Stowe, Verstappen lost the rear of his car and half-spun dropping him to tenth place behind Norris, Stroll, Hülkenberg, Gasly, Hamilton, Russell, Alonso and Carlos Sainz Jr. of Williams.
-Further around the lap, Tsunoda made contact with Bearman at Brooklands while disputing 13th place, causing Bearman to spin down to 15th.
+As Piastri then sped up and led the field through Stowe, Verstappen lost the rear of his car and half-spun, dropping him to tenth place behind Norris, Stroll, Hülkenberg, Gasly, Hamilton, Russell, Alonso and Carlos Sainz Jr. of Williams.
+Further around the lap Tsunoda made contact with Bearman at Brooklands while disputing 13th place, causing Bearman to spin down to 15th.
 Tsunoda received a ten-second time penalty for causing a collision.